federicodip/isaw_ai_librarian/README.md

 ![image](https://github.com/user-attachments/assets/7475a9da-254b-4cdc-a654-10fc91866f02)

 ### Overview
-The  **[ISAW AI Librarian](https://github.com/your-username/isaw-ai-librarian)** is an end-to-end pipeline tailored for humanities scholars.
+The  **ISAW AI Librarian** is an end-to-end pipeline tailored for humanities scholars.
 It enables:
 1. **Data Collection**: Scraping and downloading scholarly articles from online sources.
 2. **Data Preprocessing**: Splitting text into manageable chunks with metadata.
 3. **Knowledge Augmentation**: Creating an augmented retrieval system to query domain-specific knowledge.
 4. **User Interface**: Deploying a user-friendly interface to retrieve and explore insights from the data.

 This tool is specifically designed for researchers working in domains like history, archaeology, and related fields, facilitating easy access to their data and enhanced information retrieval.

+Discover more about the **ISAW AI Librarian** on the [Institute for the Study of the Ancient World (ISAW) website](https://isaw.nyu.edu/library/blog/dipasqua-library-gen-ai).

 ---